 - Develop social skills.

-- The Big Five.
-It considers the top 5 personality traits: it focuses on openness to new experiences, tenacity, extraversion, agreeableness, and emotional state.
+- The Big Five focuses on five personality traits: openness to new experiences, conscientiousness, extraversion, agreeableness, and emotional stability.

-- The 16PF Test.
-It identifies 16 traits and asks 170 questions about responses to different work situations.
+- The 16PF Test identifies 16 traits and asks 170 questions about responses to different work situations.

-- The SHL or OPQ32.
-It shows how traits influence job performance, has 104 questions, measures 32 characteristics, and is based on choosing the most and least similar options to the applicant’s personality.
+- The SHL or OPQ32 describes a tool that measures 32 characteristics and has 104 questions to evaluate how traits affect job performance.
+It is based on selecting the most and least similar options to the applicant’s personality.

-- The SJT.
-It provides answers on problem-solving skills.
+- The SJT provides answers on problem-solving skills.

 The performance of psychometric tests by HR departments and recruitment agencies can benefit from the implementation of a series of tips shown below: